nikhilkarve/Customer-Data-Analysis/README.md

 - How to identify outliers?

 One way of identifying outliers is to compare the gaps between the median, minimum, maximum, 1st quartile, and 3rd quartile values.
 If the gap between the 3rd quartile and the maximum value is noticeably larger than the gap between the median and the 3rd quartile, this suggests that the maximum value is unusual and is likely to be an outlier.
 Similarly, if the gap between the 1st quartile and the minimum value is noticeably larger than the gap between the median and the 1st quartile, this suggests that the minimum value is unusual and is likely to be an outlier.
+Mathematically, multiplying the interquartile range (IQR) by 1.5 will give us a way to determine whether a certain value is an outlier.
+If we subtract 1.5 x IQR from the first quartile (lower threshold), any data values that are less than this number are considered outliers.
+Similarly, if we add 1.5 x IQR to the third quartile (upper threshold), any data values that are greater than this number are considered outliers.

 - How to deal with outliers here?